GiedriusT/tamulaitis-page/src/components/ArticleMarkdown/README.md

 ```

 Additionally there is support for flags that can be added after `#` sign in the URL of the image.
 They allow having more formatting options.
+Youcan also combine multiple flags by separating them with `,`.
 Currently following flags are supported:

 ### `#full-width`